My commissioned Sketchbooks are a unique visual record of a specific period of time and place, always drawn from direct observation.

 This is an ongoing personal archive project, documenting the daily ins and outs of family life in A4 sketch books, presented as visual diaries.

-To date there are approximately 4000 drawings which include the dog, the growing of vegetables, unsuitable shoes, sweets, holidays, weddings, new born babies and food (lots of food!).
+To date there are approximately 4000 drawings which include family, the growing of vegetables, unsuitable shoes, sweets, holidays, weddings, new born babies and food (lots of food!).

-Residencies are an opportunity to make a unique and individual visual response to something or somewhere during a fixed period of time.
+Residencies are an opportunity to make a unique and individual visual response to a place or an event during a fixed period of time.

 Chester Zoo (fruit bats)